The simple version

 Love Bali says the levy is paid once while traveling in Bali, before leaving Indonesian territory.
 It is not a daily tax, not a hotel tax, not a per-night resort fee and not the same thing as your visa length.

-The awkward edge cases are where travelers should stop guessing: entering Indonesia somewhere else first, taking a domestic flight into Bali, cruising, transiting, leaving Bali and returning, or using a non-tourism visa category.
+The awkward edge cases are where travelers should stop guessing: entering Indonesia somewhere else first and only later flying to Bali, cruising, transiting, or using a non-tourism visa category.
 If that is your route, check Love Bali close to travel instead of building a theory from old screenshots.

 Simple holiday version: if you are a foreign tourist visiting Bali, pay it once through official channels and keep the voucher.